Landgate/slip-developer-documentation/getting-started.md

 # Support
 Stuck on something?
 Confused?
 Know what you want to do but you're not sure how?

-Get in touch :)
+Get in touch with us!

 * [SLIP Academy Google Group](https://groups.google.com/forum/#!forum/slip-academy)
 * Email: slipfuture@landgate.wa.gov.au
 * Twitter: @Landgate
 * Phone: 9273 7373

-You know, the actual *Locate* data that they can use now.
-AssetIds and shit.
+# Where's the data?
+Head over to the API Endpoints page for a full list of the available API endpoints you can use to begin accessing SLIP Future.